 Print from a new restoration by UCLA.

-In a post-screening discussion, Baldwin and Nugent will look at the legacy and influence of the film nearly 60 years after its release.
+In a post-screening discussion, Baldwin and Nugent will be joined by Nerissa K. Aksamit, Ph.D., Assistant Professor in the Department of History at St. Joseph’s University.
+Together they will look at the legacy, influence, and relevance of the film nearly 60 years after its release.

 Since 1980, Alec Baldwin has appeared in numerous productions on stage, in films and on television.
 He received a Tony nomination (A Streetcar Named Desire, 1992) an Oscar nomination (The Cooler, 2004) and has won three Emmy awards, three Golden Globes and seven consecutive Screen Actors Guild Awards for Best Actor in a Comedy Series for his role on NBC-TV's 30 Rock, making him the actor with the most SAG Awards of all time.
 His films include MIAMI BLUES, THE HUNT FOR RED OCTOBER, GLENGARRY GLEN ROSS, MALICE, THE EDGE, IT'S COMPLICATED, BLUE JASMINE, STILL ALICE, MISSION IMPOSSIBLE: ROGUE NATION, and THE BOSS BABY among many others.